gradio-app/gradio/guides/create_your_own_friends_with_a_gan.md

 We're giving our `predict` function a `seed` parameter, so that we can fix the random tensor generation with a seed.
 We'll then be able to reproduce punks if we want to see them again by passing in the same seed.

-*Note!* Our model needs an input tensor of dimensions 100x1x1 for to do a single inference, or (BatchSize)x100x1x1 for generating a batch of images.
+*Note!* Our model needs an input tensor of dimensions 100x1x1 to do a single inference, or (BatchSize)x100x1x1 for generating a batch of images.
 In this demo we'll start by generating 4 punks at a time.

 ## Step 3 — Creating a Gradio interface